viticano/Skater/CONTRIBUTING.rst

 Reporting a bug
 ---------------
-As with any github project, one should always begin addressing a bug by searching through existing issues.
+As with any GitHub project, one should always begin addressing a bug by searching through existing issues.
 If an issue for the bug does not exist, please create one with the relevant tags:

 =================== ===